MuhammadOmaryassir/NodeJS-Playground/README.md

 ## 1- Note-App

-#### Note app is an application that allow you  to make the following options
+#### Note app is an Command Line Application that allow you  to make the following options
 - Adding a Note
 ![Imgur](https://i.imgur.com/o0yeB97.png)